alexey-dc/react_koans/README.md

 ## Https
 This project is set up to run HTTPS.
 The instructions to set up your certificates in localhost are below.

-It's recommended to use pnpm with this project, as `pnpm.lock` is commited: `pnpm install`.
-See https://classic.pnpmpkg.com/en/docs/install
+It's recommended to use pnpm with this project, as `pnpm-lock.yaml` is commited: `pnpm install`.
+See https://classic.pnpmpkg.com/en/docs/install (or do `npm install -g pnpm`)

 The project relies on the `dotenv` package, so you'll need to create a `.env` file at the root of this project and add some environment variables into it.
 Your .env file should env up looking something like this - be sure to follow the instructions in the next sextion for setting up the SSL certificates: